rsek/dataforged/moves/moves.md

 ### Confront Chaos

-**When your exploration of a waypoint uncovers something dreadful**, choose the number of aspects: one, two, or three.
-Roll that number of times on the table below.
-If you roll the same aspect twice, roll again.
+**When your exploration of a waypoint uncovers something dreadful**, decide the number of aspects: one, two, or three.
+Roll that number of times or choose that number of aspects on the table below.
 Then, envision how the encounter begins.

 For each result, when you first confront that aspect within the scope of the encounter, you and your allies may mark one tick on your discoveries legacy track.